-Ex ante agreement on allocation of losses in a cross-border group; see also the 'group financial support agreement' (Art.
-19 BRRD)
+Ex ante agreement on allocation of losses in a cross-border group; BRRD Currently only refers to the 'group financial support agreement' (Art.
+19), in recovery.

 What is Internal TLAC ?

 How is internal TLAC prepositioned?

 - GSIBs have to preposition internal TLAC in material subsidiaries in other jurisdictions (ie these material subsidiaries need to issue TLAC to the resolution entities). - The host resolution authority determines the distribution of internal TLAC in its jurisdiction, in consultation with the home resolution authority and the Crisis Management Group. - The Internal TLAC requirement at a material subsidiary level must be at 75-90% of the size of the external TLAC requirement that would apply to the material sub-group if it were a resolution group.
 The US authorities may go beyond these figures.